Ardis E. Parshall

-Ardis E. Parshall (born 1959) is an "independent historian" who researches Latter-day Saint history.
-Parshall has published her research on her blog, Keepapitchinin.
+Ardis E. Parshall (March 10, 1959 – February 22, 2026) was an American independent historian who researched Latter-day Saint history.
+Parshall published her research on her blog, Keepapitchinin.
 In addition to her research work, Parshall worked for the Salt Lake Tribune as a historical writer from 2005 to 2011.
 She also published a book entitled, The Corianton Saga.
-Parshall has co-edited books including Mormonism: A Historical Encyclopedia and Dime Novel Mormons.
+Parshall co-edited books including Mormonism: A Historical Encyclopedia and Dime Novel Mormons.

+Background

+Parshall was born on March 10, 1959.
+She died on February 22, 2026, at the age of 66.

 Research

-According to W. Paul Reeve, Parshall conducts research that highlights individuals whose stories are largely unknown.
-In a Salt Lake Tribune article, Reeve expressed that "Ardis [E. Parshall] is one of the most dogged researchers working in the Mormon past" and that "[s]he recognizes...little scraps of history, and their connections to bigger contexts, and is a pro at discovering people who otherwise have been forgotten.
+According to W. Paul Reeve, Parshall conducted research that highlights individuals whose stories are largely unknown.
+In a Salt Lake Tribune article, Reeve said, "Ardis [E. Parshall] is one of the most dogged researchers working in the Mormon past" and that "[s]he recognizes...little scraps of history, and their connections to bigger contexts, and is a pro at discovering people who otherwise have been forgotten.

-According to a Salt Lake Tribune article, Parshall's research has been used by others "without attribution" on "several" occasions.
+According to a Salt Lake Tribune article, Parshall's research was used by others "without attribution" on "several" occasions.
 The Tribune article stated that this "[lack of] attribution" occurs "frequently" in the realm of religious research.
 Quoting media ethics analyst Kelly McBride, the Tribune article noted that "publishers want to attract [religious] audience[s] 'without the elbow grease you should do and without crediting those who did.'"

 Keepapitchinin

 Keepapitchinin is a Latter-day Saint history blog created by Parshall.
 Author and editor Gary James Bergera highlighted Keepapitchinin as a blog that "feature[s] some of the most provocative Mormon-related discussions taking place today."
 Professor Jared Farmer called Keepapitchinin "a box of treasures," praising Parshall's "expert historical commentary" included on Keepapitchinin.

-In 2010, Parshall made a blog post entitled, "The Best Beards in Mormon History: Results Show."
+In 2010, Parshall wrote a blog post entitled, "The Best Beards in Mormon History: Results Show."
 This post won a blogging award from the Association for Mormon Letters.
 In addition to the Association for Mormon Letters blogging award, Parshall's Keepapitchinin won several Bloggernacle awards, published on a blogging website: Wheat and Tares.
 In 2008, Keepapitchinin won a Bloggernacle award for "Best New Blog."
 In 2008, 2009, 2012, and 2013, Parshall's blog won a Bloggernacle award entitled, "Best Solo Blog."Parshall's Keepapitchinin also won Bloggernacle awards for the "Best Historical Post" in 2008 and the "Best Doctrinal Post" in 2010.

 The Century of Black Mormons project

 According to W. Paul Reeve, the Century of Black Mormons project is a "digital history project" that "recover[s]...the identities of Black Latter-day Saints" who lived between 1830 and 1930.
-Parshall contributes to the University of Utah's Century of Black Mormons project as a "contributing scholar."
-Additionally, Parshall works as a member of the project's advisory council, with Reeve also being a member of the advisory council.
+Parshall wrote and consulted for the University of Utah's Century of Black Mormons project as a "contributing scholar."
+Additionally, Parshall worked as a member of the project's advisory council, with Reeve also being a member of the advisory council.